-- A pre-placement planning session, with a member of our Compass team.
-This will help students identify any areas that wish to explore before the placement begins including, disclosure, reasonable accommodations etc.
+- A pre-placement planning session.
+This will help students identify any areas that wish to explore before the placement begins including disclosure, reasonable accommodations, self-management strategies etc.

-- The DLSS, in consultation with the student will produce a Placement Planning Assessment (PPA), or Clinical Needs Assessment for nurses, which will identify students’ learning and placement needs.
+- The DLSS, in consultation with the student may produce a Placement Planning Assessment (PPA), or Clinical Needs Assessment for nurses, which will identify students’ learning and placement needs.

 - The DLSS, with the students consent, will distribute the PPA/CNA to the relevant link units/lecturers in DCU.